levantini4n/0xkiber/README.md

-This repository so far contains:
+# This repository so far contains:

-# Network Scanning Documentation
+## I. Network Scanning Documentation

 This repository contains concise documentation on network scanning techniques I learned from TryHackMe as well as HackTheBox (mostly TryHackMe though).